-How to Prune a Rose Bush
+How-To Video: Pruning a Rose Bush

 Pruning roses is easy—they’re such tough plants that you can’t really hurt them.
 It’s pretty hard to “over prune” a rose.
 So be brave—and wear some rose gloves!